Learning From How Humans Correct: Relate Works

 Our method is different to semi-supervised learning.
 Semi-supervised learning solve the problem that making best use of a large amount of unlabeled data.
 These works include UDA \cite{ref_proc6}, Mixmatch \cite{ref_proc7}, Fixmatch \cite{ref_proc8}, Remixmatch \cite{ref_proc9}.
 These works do not have the human correction information.
 Our work has a clear goal that is to learn how humans correct their mistake. \cite{ref_proc11} studies the PN learning problem of binary classification.
 But our idea can apply to a broad set of deep learning industry applications.

 The work\cite{ref12} of OpenAI also use model predictions for human as references to label.
-The work\cite{ref12} use the new human-labeled data from model predictions to train the reward model.
-Our work do not have the reward model of \cite{ref12}, and I think reinforcement learning from human feedback(RLHF) is same to re-label here.
-Also the new human-labeled data from model predictions do not conflict to our method, because the new data can be simply merged to the whole dataset (of \cite{ref12}’s policy model), and then to re-label/re-correct.
-Correcting the \cite{ref12}'s policy by reward model is same to correct all the related data/labels in training dataset.
-The detail pattern-based/substring-based human-correct method is illustrated at \cite{ref13}.
+The work\cite{ref12} use the new human-labeled data from model predictions to train the reward model, which is reinforcement learning from human feedback(RLHF).
+Our work does not have the reward model of RLHF, the differnce between RLHF and our relabel method is that RLHF focuses on using the reward-model/reward-dataset to guide policy-model/policy-dataset, and our relabel method focus on correcting the policy dataset.
+Also, the new human-labeled data for reward-model does not conflict to our method, because the new human-feedback reward dataset can be simply merged to the policy dataset, and then to relabel/correct by our method.

+Also, correcting the \cite{ref12}'s policy by reward model is same to correcting all the related data/labels in policy training dataset.
+And the detail pattern-based/substring-based human-correct method is illustrated at \cite{ref13}. \cite{ref13} uses the human-feedback data to correct the policy training dataset.
+In summary, our method focuses on getting a high quality policy dataset.

+Confident learning (CL)\cite{ref14} developed a novel approach to estimate the joint distribution of label noise and explicated theoretical and experimental insights into the benefits of doing so.
+CL demonstrated accurate uncertainty quantification in high noise and and sparsity regimes, across multiple datasets, data modalities, and model architectures.
+CL is a data-centric\cite{ref15} approach which focuses instead on label quality by characterizing and identifying label errors in datasets, based on the principles of pruning noisy data, counting with probabilistic thresholds to estimate noise, and ranking examples to train with confidence.
+But our method is more practical and simple.

-\section{Our method}
+\section{Our Method}

 In this section, we describe our method in detail.
 Our learning framework is shown in Fig 1.
 The framework includes 5 steps:

 Step 1, in order to solve the industry text classification problem.
 We label 2,040,000 data and split them into 2,000,000 training data and 40,000 test data.
 The 2,040,000 data are sampled from our application database whose data size is 500 million.